-Pursuant to a management service agreement dated January 1, 2009, as amended January 1, 2010, January 1, 2011 and January 1, 2013 between the Corporation and Seabord Services Corp. of Suite 501, 543 Granville Street, Vancouver, British Columbia, the Corporation pays \$17,800 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the CFO and Corporate Secretary.
+The Corporation has entered into a management services agreement (the "Management Services Agreement") with Seabord Management Corp. ("Seabord") of Suite 501, 543 Granville Street, Vancouver British Columbia.
+The Corporation pays C\$17,800 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the Chief Financial Officer and the Corporate Secretary.